 Google Ads basics- how it all works

 Your ads will be displayed on various online spaces, called networks, in order for your customers to view them.
 There are two main networks to pick from: Search and Display.
-If you are a newcomer to Ads we would recommend starting with the Search network, and most of this guide will focus on using it as a base for your campaign.
-It’s easy setup and management makes it the ideal network choice for a first Ads campaign.
+If you are a newcomer to Google Ads we would recommend starting with the Search network, and most of this guide will focus on using it as a base for your campaign.
+It’s easy setup and management makes it the ideal network choice for your first campaign.

 The Search Network